lekandev/lekandev/README.md

 Check out my blog at [lekan's Hideout](https://lekandev.hashnode.dev)

-👯 I’m looking to collaborate on Frontend and JavaScipt Projects
+👯 I’m looking to collaborate on Fulltack and JavaScipt Projects

-🔭 I’m currently working on a Model portfolio site with HTML, SCSS and JavaScript
+🔭 I’m currently working on a Multi vendor restaurant application with MERN

 🌱 I’m currently learning NodeJs and React Native